Vulnerability in JavaScript code to incorrect generation of private keys Bitcoin

 - Fund loss if such keys are used in Bitcoin.

 This script is for educational purposes only.
-For real Bitcoin use, replace N
+For real Bitcoin use, replace N with its standard value.

 Vulnerability in C++ code to incorrect generation of private keys Bitcoin